Feel recharged by urban hikes through lively landscapes filled with beauty, artistry and whimsy in central North Carolina.

 9 Romare Bearden ParkCharlotteSee on map

 Inspired by the Charlotte-born artist who gained renown in the Harlem Renaissance, Romare Bearden Park offers a tranquil retreat among the buzz of Uptown.
 One of the Queen City’s most interactive settings, the 5.4-acre park features a Childhood Muse Plaza with climbing rocks, spray towers and a color-changing waterfall fountain for splashing.
 Colorful pavements in the Paris Memory courtyard and along the Memory Walk evoke Bearden’s paintings, while Madeline’s and Maudell’s gardens honor the plots tended by the artist’s mother and grandmother.
-Across the street from the park is Brevard Court, which leads to what’s known locally as “The French Quarter,” a must-see cobblestone alley that hums with energy from those dining outside.
+Across the street from the park is Brevard Court, which leads to what’s known locally as “The French Quarter,” a must-see cobblestone alley that hums with energy from outside diners.

 Connect with nature like never before by following the 7 Principles of Leave No Trace, which help ensure you have the knowledge to protect North Carolina’s natural beauty so others can experience it in the same way.